 Roofing Tear-off Dumpster Sizing by Squares

-How big a roll-off do you actually need for a 25-square tear-off in Trenton?
-The rule for asphalt shingles is simple: count two-thirds of a cubic yard per square; then, select a 20-yard container to manage the total tonnage.
-Our low-wall roll-off makes disposal easier for your crew.
-You can fill this bin safely until it is level.
+How big a roll-off do you actually need for a 25-square roof tear-off in Trenton?
+Most jobs fit in a 20-yard container: keep in mind the conversion rule for asphalt shingles, which is two-thirds of a cubic yard per square; this low-wall roll-off easily handles the tonnage for your Mercer County residential project.

 Matte-black 15-yard roofing roll-off dumpster with reinforced low side walls sitting directly on a Trenton residential concrete driveway, three-tab asphalt shingle bundles stacked nearby, an unmarked white hauler truck partially visible at the edge of the frame.